dukaitamas/livewire-poll/README.md

 start it in terminal: php artisan serve <br>
 https://laravel-livewire.com <br>
 green commented this in app.blade.php : <br>
-use this in the bottom of the: head section // <livewire:styles />  instead of  @livewireStyles <br>
+use this in the bottom of the: head section - livewire:styles (do not forget the starting and end signs for the correct html syntax) instead of  @livewireStyles <br>
-use this in the bottom of the: body section( <livewire:scripts /> ) instead of @liveweireScripts <br>
+use this in the bottom of the: body section - livewire:scripts  instead of @liveweireScripts <br>
 {{-- @livewireScripts //////this does not work in http://127.0.0.1:8000 page F12 network -all need to use the correct HTML syntax! it would turn some js scripts --}} <br>
 create-poll.php use  input type="text" wire:model.live="title" instead of input type="text" wire:model="title"